kushagragupta127/WiDS_2025_Can_Computers_Think/Week 1/README.md

 - Keep experiments reproducible by setting a random seed.
 - Use tqdm or print statements sparingly to avoid slowing down large runs.
-- Commit early and often; reviewers love seeing how your thinking evolved.

 Once you are comfortable with bandits, you are ready for Week 2 where Markov decision processes and dynamic programming await.